bhch/django-jsonform/docs/guide/choices.rst

 Dynamic choices
 ---------------

-In some cases, you might want to return choices dynamically, such by reading objects from the database.
+In some cases, you might want to return choices dynamically, such as by reading objects from the database.

 For that purpose, the ``schema`` can be a callable object: